 Students follow content according to the National Curriculum for science using a clear strand-based approach, which reviews and builds on the understanding from KS2.
 Practical skills are modelled for students with opportunities for students to develop the skills of enquiry and working scientifically.

-During Key Stage 3 students will also have the opportunity to experience areas of science beyond the National Curriculum; these have links to science locally and possible careers.
+During Key Stage 3 students will also have the opportunity to experience areas of science beyond the National Curriculum, these are planned to include subjects such as astronomy, psychology, marine biology, geology.
+Using the expertise of the wider trust, we are able to offer our students the opportunity to experience short programs of study in these areas, with links to science locally and possible careers.

 Key Stage 4